Yu-Hsin Ho 何雨忻

 -

-- Design and implement lab experiments to uncover the effects of gender stereotypes on people’s willingness to speak out, and evaluate a policy intervention aiming to mitigate the welfare losses created by the stereotypes.
+- Evaluate a policy intervention aiming to mitigate the inefficiency created by the stereotypes.

 Grants and Awards